 What Are Some of the Platforms Available?

-Some examples of popular people analytics platforms include:
+Some examples of popular people analytics tools include:

 It allows you to staff HR to meet your business needs, plan your future workforce across departments, manage your recruitment pipeline, reduce high performer exit rates, measure the impact training has on productivity, manage and reduce overtime and achieve your diversity goals.
 Again, pricing is available once a demo has been booked.